top of page

 AN IMPACT FUND FOR SOUTH AUSTRALIA

-In 2020, SIINSA established a working group to begin exploring what a uniquely South Australian impact investment fund would look like and the conditions that would need to be in place for it to succeed.
+In 2020, IINSA established a working group to begin exploring what a uniquely South Australian impact investment fund would look like and the conditions that would need to be in place for it to succeed.

 With the support of the office of the Chief Entrepreneur, the working group have appraised the impact investing landscape here in South Australia and more widely, undertaken wide-ranging consultation, and received advice from existing impact funds to inform a business case.